Tuesday, 29 April 2008

 Soon the bus reached the university area and young students filled the bus.
 I was going through the newspaper I had found my seat, when I suddenly heard a sharp intake of breath close to me.
 I looked at the newspaper and I understood the reason for the sudden silence around me.
 I think all the persons around me were looking at the full page ad on the newspaper.

-It is an ad of the March issue of a
+It was an ad of the March issue of a

 men’s magazine called Max and the picture showed the cover of the magazine with a breath-taking nude young woman.
 The picture shows the face and the back of the woman clearly while her breast is seen in a silhouette.
 The girl is Eva Riccobono and is described as the new Italian top model, a new sex symbol.